RedHatProductSecurity/trestle-bot/docs/tutorials/jenkins.md

 # Jenkins Tutorial

-By specifying the git provider flags (i.e. `git-provider-type` and/or `git-server-url`) in `trestle-bot`, the application can be run in any CI tool can execute jobs in a container.
+By specifying the git provider flags (i.e. `git-provider-type` and/or `git-server-url`) in `trestle-bot`, the application can be run in any CI tool that can execute jobs in a container environment.
 Below we will explore how to use `trestle-bot` with [Jenkins](https://www.jenkins.io/).

 <details markdown="block">
   <summary>Optionally set up a test environment</summary>

   **Prerequisites**

   This tutorial will include how to stand up a local Jenkins environment for testing.
-To get started, ensure you have the following prerequisites: installed:
+To get started, ensure you have the following prerequisites installed:

   - [Podman](https://podman.io/docs/installation)
   - [OpenShift Local](https://docs.redhat.com/en/documentation/red_hat_openshift_local/2.18/html/getting_started_guide/installation_gsg)